r-grandorder/tri-hermes/en/pages/Singularity/babylonia.md

 That's...No, I can't say for sure...

 **Mash:**
 but I don't think Senpai is thinking about Uruk being destroyed.
-I don't think {(M) he /(F) she}'s sad about leaving either.
+I don't think [♂ he /♀ she]'s sad about leaving either.

 **Mash:**
 It's probably just a natural gesture to show gratitude.
 We've stayed in this town longer than any other before.